NilPuig/Machine-learning/README.md

 Some machine learning algorithms implemented with Python

 The "pdf" files in the repository are the assignments I had to complete.
-The "py" files are the programs written in Python that create and test machine learning algorithms.
+The "py" files are the programs written in Python that create and test machine learning algorithms asked in the pdf files.